 Amanda Quraishi (Q) is a digital media strategist, writer, public speaker and activist living in Austin, Texas.

-She works full time as the Digital & Social Media Director at the Texas Association of School Boards; and is the founder/director of the Digital Centership Conservatory, a training program designed to elevate online culture and empower leadership in digital spaces.
+She works full time as the Digital & Social Media Director at the Texas Association of School Boards; and is the founder/director of the Institute for Digital Civic Culture, a training program designed to elevate online culture and empower leadership in digital spaces.

 Q has been involved with interfaith engagement locally and nationally (with a special focus on Muslim-Jewish relations) for over a decade.
 She is a passionate defender of women’s rights, and promoter of social justice.